michellenvega/basicCalc/README.md

-# basicCalc
+# Python Practice
-Simple Calculator app built with Python
-It was a very beginner and old project of mine
+Some LeetCode solutions of mine